 The solution?
 Eliminate points of entry for latent heat and remove the rest

-If you're already feeling the effects of high indoor humidity this spring, your air conditioner clearly isn't keeping you comfortable.
+If you’re already feeling the effects of high indoor humidity this spring, your air conditioner isn’t keeping you comfortable.
 Thankfully, there are still things you can do to make improve your situation (and get rid of that pesky latent heat).

-For starters, consider air sealing your home.
+For starters, consider air-sealing your home.
 There are likely several gaps and holes between your living space and your crawl space.
-If you've got ductwork in your attic, you can bet there are gaps there as well.
-Humid air gets in through these holes and makes you uncomfortable, but sealing them stops the infiltration.
+If you’ve got ductwork in your attic, you can bet there are gaps there as well.
+Humid air gets in through these holes and makes you uncomfortable but sealing them stops the infiltration.

 A whole-home assessment will reveal your biggest sources of air infiltration.
 With the results in hand, you can prioritize air sealing opportunities.
 After you’ve sealed things up, consider the following methods for removing humidity (in rough order of effectiveness and affordability):

 - Switch to a combination thermostat and humidistat.
-Not only will your AC kick on when the temperature exceeds your preferred setting - it will turn on when the relative humidity (RH) inside your home exceeds a specific percentage.
+Not only will your AC kick on when the temperature exceeds your preferred setting – it will turn on when the relative humidity (RH) inside your home exceeds a specific percentage.
 To stay comfortable during warmer, humid months, we recommend keeping your RH below 55%.
 Just be aware that the lower you set it, the more often your air conditioner will run.
 This setup works best when you have an air handler with variable airflow.
-The fan runs for longer periods of time and removes more moisture from the air than standard units.
+The fan runs for longer periods and removes more moisture from the air than standard units.

 - Install a whole-house dehumidifier.
-These devices connect to your existing ductwork and pull out humidity without lowering the temperature inside your home.
+These devices connect to your existing ductwork and pull-out humidity without lowering the temperature inside your home.
 After your home cools to the desired temperature, the dehumidifier takes care of any remaining humidity that the AC failed to remove.
 Most whole-house dehumidifiers also connect to the outdoors, ventilating your home with fresh air in addition to removing humidity.

 - Upgrade your air conditioner to a two-stage or variable speed unit.
 If your heating and cooling system is already past its prime, consider upgrading to a two-stage or variable speed unit.
 Your old AC probably operated at one speed: full blast.
 Two-stage units run at a slower speed for most of the season, only ramping up when the load requirements are at their most extreme (peak summer, usually).
 Variable speed units change speeds across a wide spectrum depending on the load requirements at any given time.
 Both types of equipment offer longer AC run times but fewer cycles overall.
 As a result, they remove more humidity than standard, single-speed systems.
 They’re more efficient, too.